 This figure adjusts expenditures by the two lowest income quintiles to account for house and vehicle ownership, and therefore their housing and transportation cost burdens.
 It assumes that home-owning households spend 70% less on housing, and car-free households spend 70% less on transport than overall averages, with the savings redistributed to other spending categories based on their budget share.
 This indicates that lower-income households that rent or mortgage paying, car-owning households devote approximately 60% of their total household budgets to housing and transport, far more than the 45% considered affordable, leaving little money to spend on other essential goods.

 What Types of Housing are Most Affordable?

-The most affordable housing usually consists of 400-1,200 square foot (40-120 square meter), low-rise (two to six story) wood-frame townhouses and apartments, with unbundled parking (residents only pay for the parking spaces they want), build in walkable urban neighborhoods where residents don’t need a car to access most services and activities.
+The most affordable housing usually consists of 400-1,200 square foot (40-120 square meter), low-rise (two to six storey) wood-frame townhouses and apartments, with unbundled parking (residents only pay for the parking spaces they want), build in walkable urban neighbourhoods where residents don’t need a car to access most services and activities.
 This is sometimes called Missing Middle housing.

-Of course, households are diverse and so need diverse housing types.
-Not everybody is suited to downtown living, some households need larger units for larger and sometimes extended families, artists’ lofts that can accommodate noisy and dirty activities, are suitable for wheelchair users, or that can accommodate pets.
+Of course, households are diverse and therefore need diverse housing types.
+Not everybody is suited to downtown living; some households need larger units for larger or extended families.
+Artists’ lofts must accommodate noisy and dirty activities.
+Others need homes which are suitable for wheelchair users, or that can accommodate pets.
 Affordable housing policies should strive to accommodate all of these needs in the most cost-effective and responsive way.